Lindsay-R/sinatra-crud-reference/README.md

 ## Routes

+- GET /trees - list all trees
-1. GET /trees/new - get the new tree form
+- GET /trees/new - get the new tree form
-1. POST /trees - create a new tree
+- POST /trees - create a new tree
-1. GET /trees/:id/edit - get the edit tree form
+- GET /trees/:id/edit - get the edit tree form
-1. PATCH /trees/:id - update a tree
+- PATCH /trees/:id - update a tree
-1. DELETE /trees/:id - delete a tree
+- DELETE /trees/:id - delete a tree

 ## Method Overriding